ctrlaltf24/microsoft-icu/notes.md

 ```
 - if you're building in a different dir, fix the path-ing on the file `configure=$configuredir/configure`
 - (back in cmd) `bash ./runConfigureICU MSYS/MSVC --with-library-bits=64 --with-data-packaging=archive --disable-renaming --disable-tests`
+- In order to get all langs to build had to edit /data/rules.mk to use a variable for the langs likes so: `$${LANGS}` then export LANGS on my command line.
+This is to get around maximum command length. <!-- FIXME: move this into a patch-->
 - `make` (this is needed for generating the icu76l.dat, we could cope it but this is easier)
 - Generate libs for combined build `msbuild icu\icu4c\source\allinone\allinone.sln /p:Configuration=Release /p:Platform=x64 /p:SkipUWP=true`
 - Generate the combined icu.dll `msbuild icu\icu4c\source\command-and-i18n\combined.vcxproj /p:Configuration=Release /p:Platform=x64 `